flengyel/ArcInfoGrid2Shapefile/README.md

 In contrast to the [ArcGIS Raster to Polygon](http://help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#//001200000008000000) and the [gdal_polygonize.py](http://www.gdal.org/gdal_polygonize.html) raster to polygon feature layer conversion utilities, <code>aig2shp.py</code> does not require float raster values to be discretized into (nonnegative) integer values before conversion.
 Your raster data is preserved, which may have some advantages for geospatial analysis.
-One disadvantage is that data isn't compressed, since a discrete classification isn't used.
-Discretization of raster values can facilitate symbology assignment for cartographic display, and may be offered in future revisions.
-Taking unions of adjacent grid squares with the same value isn't attempted.
-However, this leaves open the possibility of simultaneous vectorization of multiple raster files so that a vector grid square (at the highest resolution) is associated with multiple attributes, each from different rasters.
-(Not supported so far.)
+Nevertheless, the vector files are large, so `arcinfo.py` is available to reclassify ArcInfo Grid ASCII raster files.
+(More on this to come.)

 The program was written to upload raster data in a format useable by [CartoDB](http://www.cartodb.com).
 See the [following correspondence](https://groups.google.com/d/msg/cartodb/fbjRhgO-AMo/x8Mfy_Z_8DgJ) on the [CartoDB google group](https://groups.google.com/forum/?fromgroups=#!forum/cartodb).